Join our campaign to make on-demand TV more accessible for people with hearing loss.

 - In November, the government wrote a letter to Ofcom, requesting a second consultation to get more information on some of the key parameters of the legislation, to help them understand how it should operate in practice.

-- In September, Ofcom’s consultation will close to responses and they will then take a few months to make final recommendations to the Government on the regulations which will enact the change in the law.
+- In September, Ofcom’s consultation closed to responses.
+We expect Ofcom to make final recommendations to government on the regulations in late 2020.